skupperproject/skupper-example-podman/README.md

 ## Step 8: Deploy the frontend and backend services

-For this example, we are running the frontend on Kubernetes and the backend as a local Podman container.
+This example runs the frontend on Kubernetes and the backend as a local Podman container.

 Use `kubectl create deployment` to deploy the frontend service in `hello-world`.